NullLabTests/self-growing-seed/README.md

 # 🌱 Self-Growing Seed AI

 A visual simulation of recursive self-improvement in artificial intelligence with a terminal-inspired interface.
 This project demonstrates how an AI system might evolve and grow over time, visualizing the connections and nodes that represent knowledge and complexity.
+I have a real version running in the cloud but it is just a terminal app and I would like to integrate something similar as a frontend soon.

 ## 🚀 Live Demo